Territorial evolution of Poland: 1949

 In 1949, there was modest exchange of territory between the Polish People's Republic and the German Democratic Republic (GDR).
 What is now the B 113 road junction at Linken, Mecklenburg-Western Pomerania to the immediate west of the Polish town of Lubieszyn was transferred from Poland to the GDR in return for a narrow strip of land lying directly on the west side of the road that connected the settlements of Linki and Buk.
 This move necessitated the creation of a new road linking Lubieszyn to Linki and Buk that mirrored the new shape of the border.

 1951

 On February 15, 1951 Aleksander Zawadzki (acting in the name of the President of the Polish Republic) and Andrey Vyshinsky (acting in the name of the Presidium of the Supreme Soviet of the Union of Soviet Socialist Republics) signed Treaty No. 6222.
 Agreement between the Polish Republic and the Union of Soviet Socialist Republics concerning the exchange of sectors of their state territories.
 The treaty was a border adjustment, with Poland and the Soviet Union exchanging 480 km2.

-1951

 In 1951, a small area of land on Usedom Island (Polish: Uznam) was ceded from the German Democratic Republic (Eastern Germany) to Poland.
-The water pumping station for Świnoujście (German: Swinemünde) lies on that land and was therefore handed over to Poland.
+The water pumping station for Świnoujście lies on that land and was therefore handed over to Poland.
 In return, a similarly-sized area north of Mescherin, including the village of Staffelde (Polish: Staw), was transferred from Poland to the German Democratic Republic.